stefan-rass/ml-with-plausible-deniability/README.md

 # Supervised Machine Learning with Plausible Deniability
 Supplementary material for research work about machine learning with plausible deniability.
 The reference is:

-S. Rass, S. König, J. Wachter, M. Egger, M. Hobisch: *Supervised Machine Learning with Plausible Deniability*, Elsevier Computers & Security (in press) preprint available from arXiv:2106.04267v1 [cs.LG], [Online] https://arxiv.org/abs/2106.04267
+S. Rass, S. König, J. Wachter, M. Egger, M. Hobisch: *Supervised Machine Learning with Plausible Deniability*, Elsevier Computers & Security, available from https://www.sciencedirect.com/science/article/pii/S0167404821003308 or as a preprint from arXiv:2106.04267v1 [cs.LG], [Online] https://arxiv.org/abs/2106.04267, and

 The code runs under GNU Octave (version 6.2.0), obtainable from https://www.octave.org) and configured for "x86_64-w64-mingw32"